DOCSIS Set-top Gateway: Defining how to recognize the correct downstream channel

 Set-top out of band data is generally present only on certain downstream channels.
 The set-top needs a way to distinguish a valid downstream (containing the set-top's data) from an invalid one used only by standalone cable modems.

 The DSG specification defines a special downstream keep-alive message so that the set-top can recognize an appropriate downstream channel.

 Creating an out-of-band directory

 The Advanced Mode of the DSG Specification introduces a special MAC Management message called the Downstream Channel Descriptor (DCD).
 The DCD provides a directory identifying the MAC and IP parameters associated with the out of band data streams.

 Each data consumer is assigned a special Client Identifier that names the out of band data stream in the DCD.

 SNMP MIBs

 The DSG Specification creates two new SNMP management information bases (MIBs) to manage DSG devices.
 One MIB is used by the set-top, the other by the cable modem termination system (CMTS).

-Architecture

-A DSG network comprises three components.
-The Conditional Access Server generates a stream of out of band data.
-The DSG Agent (the CMTS) forwards the out of band data and publishes the out of band directory (the DCD).
-The DSG client on the set-top digests the DSG data.

-The set-top device comprises three subcomponents.
-The DSG-capable cable modem is referred to as the DSG eCM (Embedded Cable Modem).
-A data consumer is called a DSG Client (there are generally many of these.)
-Finally, the eCM is configured and controlled by a component called the DSG Client Controller.